KetchuppOfficial/KetchuppOfficial/README.md

 - [Binary Translator](https://github.com/KetchuppOfficial/Binary_Translator)

-Now I'm taking a course "Uses and applications of the C++ language" by [K.I.Vladimirov](https://github.com/tilir).
+Now I'm taking a course "Uses and applications of C++ language" by [K.I.Vladimirov](https://github.com/tilir).

 I also have a repository for the reports on laboratory works: